OpenSidewalks/OpenSidewalks-Schema/README.md

 Polygons describe 2-dimensional areas which are adjacent to pedestrian paths.
 They are explicitly not elements of the pedestrian network definition (i.e. the graph structure described by Nodes, Edges and Zones), but they are still highly relevant to the physical pedestrian network.
+All polygons must have a unique `_id` field.

 <details>
   <summary><h3><a name="polygon-building"></a> Building</h3></summary>